-Having established to its satisfaction, but not to mine, that there’s a real “thing” here, despite any proof that, absent clear genetic defects, brain and body can separate this way, and having ignored data showing that hormone and surgery treatments do not make transgender people less miserable and at risk, the SOC paper just glides into a detailed discussion about the kinds of therapy available.
-These therapies encompass everything from hormones to slow puberty (that can cause cancer), to hormones to force a display of opposite sex physical characteristics (that can cause cancer and sterility).
-And then, once the hormones have done their work, that poor child is ready for mutilating surgery that includes things such as slicing off healthy breasts or completely removing an equally health penis and testes.
-(The AAP’s technical paper also discusses types of treatment, not whether hormonal and surgical intervention is appropriate.)
+Having established to its satisfaction, but not to mine, that there’s a real “thing” here, despite any proof that without clear genetic defects brain and body can separate this way, and having ignored data showing that hormone and surgery treatments do not make transgender people either less miserable or at risk, the SOC paper just glides into a detailed discussion about the kinds of therapy available.
+These therapies encompass everything from hormones that slow puberty (and that can cause cancer), to hormones to force a display of opposite sex physical characteristics (that can cause cancer and sterility).
+Once the hormones have done their work, that poor child is ready for mutilating surgery that includes things such as slicing off healthy breasts or completely removing an equally health penis and testes.
+(The AAP’s technical paper also discusses types of treatment, rather than whether hormonal and surgical intervention is appropriate.)

 One more thing: in neither the AAP materials nor the SOC paper mentions one of the most interesting facts in the ACP’s statement: